-The schedule of major ADOT-defined milestones includes the dates for the project initiation letter, project start-up or kickoff, National Environmental Policy Act of 1969 (NEPA) approval, ROW, utility, and railroad clearances, construction package, federal authorization for construction, bid advertisement, and bid award and project completion date.
-If applicable, the schedule may include dates for pre-planning, federal authorization for preliminary engineering, design stages I, II, III, and IV, Pavement Design Memo, and final PS&E. The CA Agency must notify the ADOT PM and ADOT LPA Section of schedule changes in a timely manner.
+The schedule of major milestones includes the dates for the project initiation letter, project start-up or kickoff, National Environmental Policy Act of 1969 (NEPA) approval, ROW, utility, and railroad clearances, construction package, federal authorization for construction, bid advertisement, and bid award, and project completion date.
+If applicable, the schedule may include dates for pre-planning, federal authorization for preliminary engineering, design stages I, II, III, and IV, Pavement Design Memo, and final PS&E. The CA Agency must notify the ADOT PM and ADOT LPA Section of changes to the initial developed schedule no later than the last business day of each State Fiscal Quarter along with detailed reasons for the delay.
+ADOT has developed a Standard Operating Procedure (SOP) for CA Updates to Schedule of ADOT Defined Milestones that can be found on our Local Public Agency website.